ton-blockchain/multisig-contract-v2/README.md

 ## Guarantees

 - Nobody except _proposers_ and _signers_ can initiate creation of new order, nobody except _signers_ can approve new order.
 - Change of the _signers_ set invalidates all orders with other set.
-More strictly, Order is only valid when current _signers_ are equal to _signers_ at the time Order was created.
+More strictly, Order is only valid when current _signers_ of the Multisig are equal to _signers_ of the Order.
 - _Signer_ compromise, in particularly compromise of less than _signers.length - N_, does not hinder to execute orders or to propose new ones (including orders which will remove compromised _signers_ from the signers list)
 - _Proposer_ compromise does not hinder to execute orders or to propose new ones (including orders which will remove compromised _proposer_ from the proposers list)
 - Logic of multisignature wallet can not be changed after deploy